masterzuj/phone_v2/README.md

 Write your own APP under the DIR "document".

-Use languages: html, css, js, php
+Use languages: html, css, js, php, (mysqli)

 Link your APP in the "menu.html" and "menu.php".